-The Representative of Canada withdrew his proposal on the latter point and accepted the wording of the EC proposal, with the exception of paragraph 3(c) which was replaced by the wording of the Canadian proposal.
+The representative of Canada withdrew his proposal on the latter point and accepted the wording of the EEC proposal, with the exception of paragraph 3(c) which was replaced by the wording of the Canadian proposal.

 - xi) This amended text was put to a vote and adopted as set out in FC Doc.
-92/13 with 10 votes in favour, none against and 1 abstention (EC).
-(Annex 5 - FC Doc.
-92/13) - 3.4 Incorporation of a catch reporting system into the hail system (Agenda item 10.2: Annex 14 of FC Doc.
+92/13 with 10 votes in favour, none against and 1 abstention (EEC) (Annex 5 FC Doc.
+92/13). - 3.4 Incorporation of a catch reporting system into the hail system (Agenda item 10.2: Annex 14 of FC Doc.
 92/4; Annex 4 of FC Doc.
-92/3) - i) The Representative of Canada reiterated his support for this proposal which would provide NAFO inspectors with otherwise unavailable real time catch information and help to reveal apparent infringements to NAFO conservation rules.
+92/3) - i) The representative of Canada reiterated his support for this proposal which would provide NAFO inspectors with otherwise unavailable real time catch information and help to reveal apparent infringements to NAFO conservation rules.

-The Representative of the European Community said that the Community was not against catch reporting as such but felt that the hail system was still in an early stage of application and that the effectiveness would suffer if it was overloaded with additional reporting requirements.
+The representative of the EEC stated that the EEC was not against catch reporting as such but felt that the hail system was still in an early stage of application and that the effectiveness would suffer if it was overloaded with additional reporting requirements.

-The Representative of Russia reserved his position for later comment.
+The representative of Russia reserved his position for later comment.

-ii) On the question of communication of hail reports to competent authorities of the NAFO Secretariat, the Representatives of Denmark (in respect of the Faroe Islands and Greenland) and Norway said that they preferred reporting to the NAFO Secretariat which would considerably shorten communication lines.
-The Representative of Norway added that the NAFO Secretariat should create a data base from which Contracting Parties could draw information on a selective basis.
+ii) On the question of communication of hail reports to competent authorities of the NAFO Secretariat, the representatives of Denmark and Norway said that they preferred reporting to the NAFO Secretariat which would considerably shorten communication lines.
+The representative of Norway added that the NAFO Secretariat should create a data base from which Contracting Parties could draw information on a selective basis.

-The Representative of the European Community reiterated that reports should be sent to Contracting Parties before they were transmitted to the NAFO Secretariat, but could live with the present drafting: "and to the NAFO Secretariat if the Contracting Party so desires". iii) The Representative of Canada suggested to make the proposal acceptable by postponing its implementation until 1 January 1994.
+The representative of the EEC reiterated that reports should be sent to Contracting Parties before they were transmitted to the NAFO Secretariat, but could live with the present drafting: "and to the NAFO Secretariat if the Contracting Party so desires".

+iii) The representative of Canada suggested to make the proposal acceptable by postponing its implementation until 1 January 1994.

-The Representative of the European Community indicated that this was a step in the right direction but that it was necessary to improve the present hail system before taking on any additional obligations.
+The representative of the EEC indicated that this was a step in the right direction but that it was necessary to improve the present hail system before taking on any additional obligations.

-iv) The Representative of Canada then introduced an amended proposal (FC Working Paper 92/7, 4th revision).
+iv) The representative of Canada then introduced an amended proposal (FC Working Paper 92/7, 4th revision).

-The Representative of the European Community reiterated that he was still not in a position to move on this matter.
-The Representative of Denmark (in respect of the Faroe Islands and Greenland), although he considered real time catch reporting an essential element in revealing apparent infringements, felt that the next Annual Meeting should consider its implementation in 1994 on the basis of expert advice from STACTIC.
+The representative of the EEC reiterated that he was still not in a position to move on this matter.
+The representative of Denmark, although he considered real time catch reporting an essential element in revealing apparent infringements, felt that the next Annual Meeting should consider its implementation in 1994 on the basis of expert advice from STACTIC.

-- v) The Representative of Canada then withdrew his proposal, and noted his intention to put it forward again next year. - vi) The Fisheries Commission decided to defer this item to the next Annual Meeting. - 3.5 Production logbooks and stowage plans (Agenda item 10.3: Annex 7 of FC Doc.
+- v) The representative of Canada then withdrew his proposal, and noted his intention to put it forward again next year. - vi) The Fisheries Commission decided to defer this item to the next Annual Meeting. - 3.5 Production logbooks and stowage plans (Agenda item 10.3: Annex 7 of FC Doc.
 92/3; Annex 5 of FC Doc.
-92/4) - i) The Representative of Canada strongly supported the adoption of such a measure which would be a very modest requirement as most vessels already kept production logbooks for commercial purposes or could alternatively draw up a stowage plan.
+92/4) - The representative of Canada strongly supported the adoption of such a measure which would be a very modest requirement as most vessels already kept production logbooks for commercial purposes or could alternatively draw up a stowage plan.
 The information was essential in order to compare reported catches with the estimated stow in the hold.

-The Representative of Russia referred to the solution indicated by STACTIC that the inspectors could be guided by conversion factors established by the master of the vessel and wanted this reflected in para 6ii(e) of FC Working Paper 92/8 (5th revision).
+The representative of Russia referred to the solution indicated by STACTIC that the inspectors could be guided by conversion factors established by the master of the vessel and wanted this reflected in paragraph 6ii(e) of FC Working Paper 92/8 (5th revision).

-This request was supported by the Representative of Canada who proposed to come back with an appropriate draft.
+This request was supported by the representative of Canada who proposed to come back with an appropriate draft.